Who

 We Serve

 The world of mental health is very specialized and fragmented, which can leave many of us wondering where to turn.
 Here at the Downtown Counseling Center, we hope to be a familiar resource for you and those you love, now and in the years to come.
-We provide services at all stages of life—for adults, children, couples, and families.
+We provide services at all stages of life—for adults, children, teens, and couples.
 We also provide group therapy opportunities for a variety of needs.

 Adults